alekcz/pcp/README.md

 #### pcp/slurp
 `(pcp/slurp "../file-name")`
 Opens a reader on f and reads all its contents, returning a string.
 Cannot access files higher up that project root (i.e. server root -1).
 Does not currently accept any optional arguments.

+#### pcp/slurp-upload
+`(pcp/slurp-upload "/var/tmp/temp-file-name")`
+`(pcp/slurp-upload (-> pcp/request :params :uploaded :tempfile))`
+Opens a reader on f and reads all its contents, returning a string.
+Cannot access files higher up that project root (i.e. server root -1).
+Does not currently accept any optional arguments.

 #### pcp/spit
 `(pcp/spit "../file-name" "like drugs but better")`